5 min read

 Muscle Maker Grill, Inc. – PR – 5/6

 Burleson, Texas, May 06, 2020 (GLOBE NEWSWIRE) — Muscle Maker Grill, Inc. (Nasdaq: GRIL) the parent company of Muscle Maker Grill & Healthy Joe’s, a fast-casual concept known for serving “healthier for you” meals, today announced that it has begun the construction phase at two of its five new delivery-only ghost kitchens to open in the downtown Chicago market.
 Both of the new delivery-only ghost kitchens are slated to open in early summer with the remaining three Chicago locations to follow soon after.
-The kitchens will feature menu items from both Muscle Maker Grill and Healthy Joe’s, a new brand that showcases oven toasted subs, hot topped salads and bowls.
+The kitchens will feature menu items from both Muscle Maker Grill and Healthy Joe’s, a new brand that showcases oven-toasted subs, hot topped salads, and bowls.
 Healthy Joe’s fast-casual restaurant launched in Tribeca in November of 2019.

 Food delivery has grown into a significant industry and management expects the growth to continue as restaurants pivot in response to the COVID-19 pandemic and the popularity of delivery-only ghost kitchens.
 Muscle Maker Grill signed a ten-location agreement with a major delivery-only kitchen provider earlier this year, prior to the COVID-19 outbreak.
 The Company intends to increase its delivery-only ghost kitchen footprint in key major metropolitan markets as part of its non-traditional growth plans.
-The low cost of entry, reduced overhead, and quick buildouts are key factors in Muscle Maker’s strategy to open these non-traditional locations.
-In addition to ghost kitchens, non-traditional opportunities for the brand include colleges, military bases, airports and medical centers.
+The low cost of entry reduced overhead, and quick buildouts are key factors in Muscle Maker’s strategy to open these non-traditional locations.
+In addition to ghost kitchens, non-traditional opportunities for the brand include colleges, military bases, airports, and medical centers.
 Muscle Maker recently opened its sixth military location at Camp Elmore in March

 FAT Brands – PR – 4/23

 Chicago, April 23, 2020 (GLOBE NEWSWIRE) — NASDAQ: FAT.
 FAT (Fresh.
 Authentic.
 Tasty.)
-Brands Inc. (“FAT Brands” or the “Company”), parent company of Fatburger, Buffalo’s Cafe, Buffalo’s Express, Hurricane Grill & Wings, Ponderosa & Bonanza Steakhouses, Elevation Burger, and Yalla Mediterranean, today announced the Grand Opening of their first ghost kitchen, a delivery-only outlet, in Chicago.
+Brands Inc. (“FAT Brands” or the “Company”), the parent company of Fatburger, Buffalo’s Cafe, Buffalo’s Express, Hurricane Grill & Wings, Ponderosa & Bonanza Steakhouses, Elevation Burger, and Yalla Mediterranean, today announced the Grand Opening of their first ghost kitchen, a delivery-only outlet, in Chicago.